 - October: transit time 10-12 days; 6900-7090 USD

 These examples prove that shipping costs fell and fluctuate between a thousand to a dozen or so thousand USD.
 It should be noted that they will not plunge to the 2019 level anytime soon.
-There are still some disruptions in the chain supply, like short-staffed ports and distributions centers.
+There are still some disruptions in the chain supply, like short-staffed ports and distribution centers.
 Freight rates are even 20 times higher than before; fortunately, the situation is getting better.

 Freight rates drop; is it a good time to import?